 Help from a Knowledgeable Lawyer

 Although it may be difficult to celebrate Thanksgiving after divorce, healthy co-parenting can make it easier for the children.
 Putting aside differences to support the children’s best interests is the best way to celebrate Thanksgiving.
-If parents want to make arrangements to existing child custody arrangements, they should contact a lawyer.
+If parents want to make arrangements to existing child custody arrangements, they should contact a divorce lawyer.
 A lawyer will make sure the children’s bests interests are protected.

 Huntsville Divorce Lawyers at Hodges Trial Lawyers, P.C.
 Help Clients with Co-Parenting Agreements